Yahapi/yahapi/pages/faq.md

 ## Why not use Web Linking (RFC 5988)?

-RFC 5988 enables hypermedia links within a HTTP `Link`-header, for example:
+[RFC 5988](http://tools.ietf.org/html/rfc5988) enables hypermedia links within a HTTP `Link`-header, for example:

 	Link: <http://example.com/TheBook/chapter2>; rel="previous";
          title="previous chapter"

-Yahapi does not use these because;
+Yahapi does not use this because;

-1) Link headers are easy to miss when viewing the response in a web browser; by treating links as first-class citizens of your resource representation you really promote them to your client.
+1) Link headers are easy to miss when viewing the response in a web browser.
+By treating links as first-class citizens of your resource representation you really promote them to your client.

 2) Link headers do not work well for embedded/nested resources, imagine the following response: